bagherip/hack-like-print/README.md

 # hack-like-print
-For visulizing the process of brute force cracking a code in one line like follow:
+A python code for visulizing the process of brute force cracking a code in one line.

 ![](cracker.gif)